-Who knew that once you hit 50 you became invisible?
+Who knew that once you hit 50, you became invisible?
 This cloak of invisibility is evident every time I walk into a clothing store.
 There are fashions for millennials by the truckloads sporting the latest designs, fabrics, and colors of the season.
-Then there are the clothing stores your grandmother enjoys because they cater to her needs of warm feet and covered knees.
+Then there are the clothing stores your mother enjoys because they cater to her need to have warm feet and covered knees.

 Formal Fashions for Mature Women

-Older or mature women have certain areas which we may wish to hide.
+Older or mature women have certain areas which many of us may wish to hide.
 Although you may think you're the only one plagued by these problems, you're not.
-I personally have 4 or more of them that I will be discussing, so you're not alone.
-Many fashions which are targeted at younger women will suit us, however, it does take some sifting through the choices and picturing ourselves in a given outfit.
+I have four or more of them that I will be discussing, so you're not alone.
+Many fashions targeted at younger women will suit us; however, it does take some sifting through the choices and picturing ourselves in a given outfit.

-I will also touch on other important things to consider when selecting your perfect attire for a wedding, or other formal events.
-It is worth spending time selecting an outfit, as when you feel confident in what you are wearing, it shows in how you carry yourself and how much you enjoy the event.
+I will also touch on other important things to consider when selecting your perfect attire for a wedding or other formal events.
+It's worth spending time choosing an outfit because when you feel confident in what you're wearing, it shows in how you carry yourself and how much you enjoy the event.

 Loose Underarm Skin

 Wearing sleeves is the obvious answer but as I'm sure you're aware, some are better than others.
 Lace sleeves are often found on formal dresses and add to the elegance of the outfit.
 Some lace is more suitable than others as certain ones are stretchable.
-If your arms are large consider only lace sleeves which do have a bit of stretch.
+If your arms are large consider only lace sleeves that have a bit of stretch.

-Another option is wearing a light jacket, such as the one with the pant suit or a short bolero style which will look striking paired with pants, a skirt or a dress.
+Another option is wearing a light jacket, such as the one with the pantsuit or a short bolero style which will look striking paired with pants, a skirt or a dress.

 Tummy or Flabby Abs

-If you read women's magazines or go to exercise sites, the women have flat abs but let's be realistic, how many women do you know with flat abs that are your age?
+If you read women's magazines or go to exercise sites, the women have flat abs but let's be realistic, how many women do you know with flat abs that are our age?
 That isn't to say, you should cease with your workouts, just don't get stressed about it because there is clothing to help.

 Many years ago I remember watching the Wimbledon Tennis tournament and Sarah Ferguson (Prince Andrew's ex-wife) was in the audience.
 Of course, the cameras were pointed at her the entire time as this was just before her upcoming wedding.
 She sneakily ate a candy and the press went crazy about whether she would be able to fit into her wedding dress.
 She later went on to represent Weight Watchers but her weight was a constant source of news in the British press.
 This made me sad then and it still does as she didn't fit the mold of a perfect woman.